Rosa Manus

-Early Years
+Early years

 Rosette Susanna Manus was born in 1881 in Amsterdam, Netherlands, the second of seven children to affluent Jewish parents.
 Her father was Henry Philip Manus, a tobacco merchant, and her mother was Soete Vita Israël, a homemaker.
 While the Manus family was Jewish, they were fairly assimilated.
 At-home education was the norm for Jewish women during the time, and Manus's upbringing was no different.
 Her father prevented her from attending university and becoming a nurse.
 Activism, therefore, became her outlet.
 As an incredibly wealthy woman, a modern-day millionaire through inheritance, Manus joined the elite ranks of female activist leadership.

 Women's Suffrage and Pacifism Work

 Suffrage

 Manus became involved with the international women's suffrage movement in 1908 at the Congress of the International Woman Suffrage Alliance (IWSA), later renamed the International Alliance of Women (IAW).
 At the 1908 Congress, she met Dutch suffragist Aletta Jacobs and American suffragist Carrie Chapman Catt, who would become lifelong colleagues and friends.
 Manus was devoutly loyal to the IWSA, and as its vice president, she actively resisted talk of its replacement with the World Women's Party.
 This opposition was based mainly on the personal issues she had with the leadership of Alice Paul.

-Following the 1908 International Woman Suffrage Alliance Congress in Amsterdam, Manus became a board member of the Dutch Association for Women's Suffrage (Vereeniging voor Vrouwenkiesrecht, VVK).
+Following the 1908 Fourth Conference of the International Woman Suffrage Alliance in Amsterdam, Manus became a board member of the Dutch Association for Women's Suffrage (Vereeniging voor Vrouwenkiesrecht, VVK).
 In the VVK, Manus worked closely alongside Mia Boissevain on the Propaganda Committee.
 Together they organized a 1913 exhibition, "De Vrouw 1813–1913," (The Woman) on the lives of Dutch women and successfully argued for women's full citizenship in the Netherlands.

 In 1915, Manus played an integral role in organizing the International Congress of Women at The Hague, where she was appointed secretary of a new International Committee of Women for Permanent Peace, later known as the Women's International League for Peace and Freedom (WILPF).
 Manus and Aletta Jacobs are often credited with the survival of WILPF through the First World War.

 Manus accompanied Carrie Chapman Catt, then-President of the IWSA, on a world tour in 1922-1923.
 They toured Latin America (visiting Brazil, Argentina, Uruguay, Chile and Peru) where they met with many fellow female activists, including Bertha Lutz, and discussed issues of Latin American women's suffrage.

 Along with other IAW members, Manus attended the Week of Women Suffrage Campaign in Egypt to aide Egyptian women in their efforts to gain the vote in 1935.
+She also attended the 13th Conference of the International Woman Suffrage Alliance in 1939.